marcelarosalesj/valgrind_suppression_reduce/fixing-memory-leaks/fixing-notes.md

 * The strategy description is [here](#strategy).
 * The execution notes and results are [here](#execution).

+Note that we want to solve not only leaks, but various kinds of Valgrind issues.

 ## VOS UT framework

 VOS UT involves `btree.sh`, `evt_ctl.sh` and `vos_tests`.
 They run the following testing: